Manik459/Cyclomatic_complexity/README.md

 Dependencies: Python 2.7

 # Documentation
-Read the documentation file for understanding the working.
+Read the documentation file to understand the working.